hoangqt/terraform/aws/SETUP.md

 # Summary

-Terraform configuration to spin up an AWS compute instance with a public IP address.
+Terraform configuration to spin up an AWS compute instances for bastion and private node.

 ## Pre-requisites